bjazmin/wavescan/README.md

 # Access this site

-Open [https://wavescan-interview.netlify.app]to view it in your browser.
+Open [https://wavescan-interview.netlify.app] to view it in your browser.